Scammers love their victims to be uninformed.

 To help you avoid these types of scams, avoid clicking on unknown links (even if they appear legitimate), keep your anti-virus programs up to date, adjust your privacy settings to specify who can view your information, and limit the information you post on your profile.

-- The 10 Biggest Facebook Scams & How To Avoid Them
+- 6 Current Facebook Scams and How to Avoid Them

 “But wait, there’s more!”
 Most of us are so familiar with the phrases commonly used to sell As Seen on TV products that we can immediately recognize them, even if we’re not actually watching the commercial.